ateneva/softuni_proj/3_OOP/02_classes_and_objects/README.md

 ## Instantiation
 * It is known as "calling" the class
   * creates an empty object - new instance of the class
-  * assings the object to a local variable
+  * assigns the object to a local variable

 ```python
 class Person: